magpie-ea/magpie-modules/README.md

     * `babeViews.thanks` - the last view that handles the submission of the results of creates a table with the results in 'Debug Mode'

-Each \_babe view function takes an object as a parameter with the following properties:
+Each \_babe view function takes an object as a parameter with obligatory and optional properties.
+[Check the properties](docs/view.md#properties)

-* `trials: int` - the number of trials this view will appear
-* `name: string`

-     * trial type views also have:

-        * `trial_type: string` - the name of the trial type that will be in the final data (for example 'main binary choice');
-        * `data: array` - an array of trial objects. see [the data format](docs/views.md)

-    * other views also have:

-        * `title: string` - the title in the view
-        * `text: string` - the text in the view
-        * `buttonText: string` - the text on the button that takes the user to the newxt view

-    * thanks view

-        * `prolificConfirmText: string` - text above the prolific submission url

 Sample use of \_babe views: